cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 Unzip the .zip file by right clicking the .zip file and selecting `Open With - Archive Utility.app (default)`.
 This will yield a .img file.

-Insert an SD card and use `DiskUtil` to format it as Fat32.
+Insert an SD card into the Mac and use `DiskUtil` to format it as Fat32.
+You can find the `DiskUtility.app` in /Applications/utilities.
 In OSX Sierra this is DiskUtil - Erase - Format as 'MS-DOS (FAT)'.

 Find the location of your SD card